The Rainy Day Bailout Plan

 A day can come in all shades, shapes and sizes.
 Occasionally, you'll encounter a thoroughly wet one which threatens to force you into staying inside all day - circumstances which almost always lead to an existential crisis combined with unbearable waits for Deliveroo.
 We're not into that.
 Not one little bit.

 Rain is temporary, but appearances are permanent and you're the type who needs to be out there, bopping around town whatever the weather.
-We actually have a whole category full of ideas, if you really must know.
-Think of us as the EU, bailing out Greece - only we're actually trying to help.
+We actually have a whole category full of ideas, if you really must know - see below for more ideas.

 1. Old-school kicks